MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-TST/instructions.md

 ## Introduction

-Tangasdale Sea Tours (TST) is a small business that does popular tours of the west coast of Barra, with the slogan "__West is Best!__".
+Tangasdale Sea Tours (TST) is a small business that does popular tours along the west coast of Barra, with the slogan "__West is Best!__".
 When the weather is good enough, TST runs up to 4 tours a day, two before lunch and two after lunch.
-Each tour has a space 5 passengers, which can be any mixture of adults and children.
+Each tour has a space for 5 passengers, which can be any mixture of adults and children.
 An adult ticket is £25 and a child ticket is £15.

 At the end of the day the overall takings are calculated from the tickets sold, and an average per tour is caluclated.